vigetlabs/viget-startups/src/content/sections/design-and-develop.md

 ---
-heading: Design and develop
+heading: Design and Development
-subheading: We focus on the output of high quality UX and tech, so you get the best of both worlds without the messy handoffs.
+subheading: We exist at the intersection of human centered design and high quality code so our products are polished and scalable.
 left:
   heading: Strategy + design
   items:
-    - Clickable Prototypes
+    - Prototypes
     - Product Strategy
     - Design Systems
 right: